isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 How can we gain the benefit of the stable hierarchies from implementation hierarchies and the benefit of implementation reuse from implementation inheritance.
 One popular technique is dual hierarchies.
-There are many ways of implementing the ide of dual hierarchies; here, we use a multiple-inheritance variant.
+There are many ways of implementing the idea of dual hierarchies; here, we use a multiple-inheritance variant.

 First we devise a hierarchy of interface classes: